 After IOP treatment, many transition to a less intensive outpatient (OP) program.
 At outpatient rehab, you’ll receive ongoing guidance and motivation, along with accountability from your care team and sober peers.
 If you live in San Diego, attending in-person meetings and counseling sessions may be difficult.
 In that case, telehealth outpatient alcohol rehab might suit you at this stage.

 Northbound recognizes that many recovering alcoholics need an ongoing support system in order to thrive.
 So, what happens after outpatient treatment?
 At this point, you might consider our addiction support aftercare program, which is designed to help individuals gain independence and continue to assess the state of their sobriety.
 Looking forward and back on your recovery journey, we’ll help you determine whether you’re on the right path or need to take a step back and return to more intensive treatment.
+We also offer drug rehab San Diego programs to ensure your road to success.

 Alcohol Rehab San Diego: AA Meetings